 Benefits of coffee consumption aside, should you consider trying a coffee diet?
-This plan is especially appealing to all of the coffee lovers out there, but coffee diet reviews are mixed, and it’s unclear if results will be long term.
+This plan is especially appealing to all of the coffee lovers out there — but coffee diet reviews are mixed, and it’s unclear if results will work in the long term.

 While there’s no such thing as a magical weight loss coffee, according to one relatively new coffee diet created by Dr. Bob Arnot, drinking the right type of coffee daily along with a restricted calorie diet just may lead to shedded pounds.
 Some people are reporting success, but many experts are the fence about whether or not this is a diet plan worth considering.

 Versions of the coffee diet vary with options including a 10-hour coffee diet or a 14-day coffee diet, but one of the most recent coffee diets was created by Bob Arnot, M.D., a former “60 Minutes” and “NBC Nightly News” medical correspondent.

 Dr. Arnot is the author behind the book, “The Coffee Lover’s Diet.”
 Basically, the diet recommends black coffee (both regular and decaf) alongside a diet plan similar to many others — it focuses on whole foods and avoids processed foods and refined carbs while limiting calories overall.

 According to Dr. Arnot, it’s not just about drinking coffee, but it’s about drinking the right type of coffee.
 The research he conducted with his team reveals light roast coffees are highest in beneficial polyphenols.

 Studies have shown coffee polyphenols have antioxidant, anti-inflammatory, anti-cancer, anti-diabetes and antihypertensive properties.